neuropsychology/ComplexSpan/README.md

   - Set size increases after 2 correct answers in a set size
   - Simple span determined as set size attained after 3 incorrect answers

-**Complex Span**: Components include 1) a processing block for practice on arithmetic operations, 2) a short practice complex span task to familiarize participants with the task, and 3) the actual complex span task
+**Complex Span**: Components include the following:
-  - **Processing**: open-ended arithmetic operations to respond to
+  - **Processing**: Practice block containing open-ended arithmetic operations to respond to
     - All correct answers are one-digit
     - Feedback provided with each processing trial
     - Processing block to repeat if cumulative score attained < 65%

-  - **Complex Span Practice**
+  - **Complex Span Practice**: Practice block containing arithmetic operations and to-be-recalled consonants
     - Consonant presented after each correctly-answered arithmetic operation (if incorrectly answered, a new arithmetic operation is presented)
     - Set size of 2 only
     - Feedback provided with each processing trial and each recall trial
     - Block ends after 3 consecutive correct recall

-  - **Complex Span Task**
+  - **Complex Span Task**: Test block containing arithmetic operations and to-be-recalled consonants
     - Consonant presented after each correctly-answered arithmetic operation (if incorrectly answered, a new arithmetic operation is presented)
     - No feedback provided
     - Start with set size of 2; set size increases by 1 with each correct recall
     - Block ends after 3 consecutive wrong recall

 ### Figures

+These graphs were produced by make_figures.R

 ![Span Size of Participants](https://github.com/neuropsychology/ComplexSpan/blob/master/statistics/figures/Participant_SpanSize.png)
 ![Correct Recall across Set Size](https://github.com/neuropsychology/ComplexSpan/blob/master/statistics/figures/SetSize_RecallCorr.png)